uvic-auvic/Polaris-2019/README.md

 1. Make sure docker is installed on your system.

-2. Use the docker_make.sh script to compile the program.
+2. Use the docker_make.sh script to the submarine system.

+3. Run the docker environment.
+  a.
+Use the docker_run.sh script to start the submarine system.
+  a.
+Use the docker_shell.sh script to start the docker containers interactive mode (your terminal will be occupied by the docker containers terminal).

 ### Ubuntu 16.04 (Traditional)